Self-gravitating splitting thin shells: Stability of a two-component hypersurface against separation of the constituents

 The stress-energy tensor takes the form,

 Conservation of the source holds separately for each component,

-so we have in principle functions $\rho_i(R)$ and $p_i(R)$ for each component which are characteristic of the matter models.
-We should solve the equation of motion for the composed stress-energy tensor (\ref{twocomponent}) and then for each component separately, taking into account the geometry that the new configuration would have, as illustrated in Fig.1. {\it If the resulting relative acceleration turns out to have the same sign as the relative displacement, then the shell is unstable, otherwise it should be considered as stable}.
+so we have in principle functions $\rho_i(R)$ and $p_i(R)$ which are characteristic of the matter models.
+We solve the equation of motion for the composed stress-energy tensor (\ref{twocomponent}) and then for each component separately, taking into account the geometry that the new configuration would have, as illustrated in Fig.1. {\it If the resulting relative acceleration turns out to have the same sign as the relative displacement, then the shell is unstable, otherwise it should be considered as stable}.

 In this Section we prove that certain families of shells, that are solutions of Einstein equations, are unstable against this kind of separation, while other families are stable.
-What will remain to be proven is whether there are solutions that are initially stable and evolve as a single shell up to a point where they \textit{become} unstable and consequently could \textit{undergo} splitting.
-In the next Section we prove by giving examples that such situations are possible, and splitting shells that are formally solutions of Einstein equations can be constructed.
+The unstable families naturally include the ones previously obtained in \cite{paper1} for Vlasov matter.
+Nevertheless, the derivation of these instabilities does not decide whether there are solutions that are initially stable and evolve as a single shell up to a point where they \textit{become} unstable and consequently could \textit{undergo} splitting.
+In \cite{paper1}, it was shown by providing explicit examples that such situation is possible for shells made of Vlasov matter.
+At the end of this Section, we consequently give a further example of a splitting solution for the case of two non-interacting barotropic fluids.

-The keys to analyze the relative acceleration of the resulting single-component shells are equation (\ref{accel1}) and Birkhoff's theorem.
-The spacetime region that would appear between the splitting shells is characterized by a mass parameter $M_{int}$.
-We label with the index 2 ($\rho_2$,$p_2$) the splitting shell that moves {\it into} region $II$.
-The equation of motion for the shell labeled with the index $1$ is obtained by replacing $(M_I,M_{II},\rho(R))$ in (\ref{eqnmotion1}) with $(M_I,M_{int},\rho_1(R))$; and for the shell labeled with the index $2$ by replacing those quantities with $(M_{int},M_{II},\rho_2(R))$.
-Continuity of $\dot{R}(\tau_0)$ determines $M_{int}$ as a function of $(R_0,M_I,M_{II})$ and the matter model parameters.
+The keys to analyse the relative acceleration of the resulting single-component shells are equation (\ref{accel1}) and Birkhoff's theorem.
+Because of this theorem, the spacetime region that would appear between the splitting shells is characterized by a mass parameter $M_{int}$.
+For definiteness, we label with the index 2 ($\rho_2$,$p_2$) the splitting shell that moves {\it into} region $II$, and with the index 1 the other one.
+The equation of motion for the shell labeled by the index $1$ is obtained by replacing $(F_I,F_{II},\rho(R))$ in (\ref{eqnmotion1}) with $(F_I,F_{int},\rho_1(R))$; and for the shell labeled by the index $2$ by replacing the former quantities with $(F_{int},F_{II},\rho_2(R))$.
+In this way, the continuity of $\dot{R}(\tau_0)$ at the separation point determines $M_{int}$ as a function of $(R_0,M_I,M_{II})$ and the matter model parameters.